 Full dentures, upper and lower dentures

 With proper care and maintenance, your denture can last anywhere from 5-10 years.
-Use Super Poligrip® and Polident® products to care for your dentures to keep them fresh and in place.
+Use Super Poligrip® and Polident® products to care for your dentures every day to keep them fresh and in place.
 With cleaner, fresher dentures that stay in place all day, you can get close to the ones you love and enjoy the foods you crave.
 Savor every single bite life has to offer!

 These are recommended when some (just one or more) natural teeth need replacing.
 They also help maintain the alignment of your remaining teeth and keep them from shifting.